Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 <p class="caption">(\#fig:fig8-17)Fields to include in a data dictionary</p>
 </div>

+You should build one data dictionary for each instrument you plan to collect, including both original data collection instruments as well as external data sources (e.g., school records data source).
+If there are five data sources in your data sources catalog, you should end up with five data dictionaries.

 #### Creating a data dictionary for an original data source

 When you are collecting data for an original source, there are a few things that are helpful to have when creating your data dictionaries: